 Wipe out the cabinets and then put back what you’re keeping in a neat way that makes sense to you.
 Maybe it’s all your shampoo together, or all your body creams.
 Whatever works for you.

-These little stands end up totally cluttered.
-Empty them out, throw away anything you don’t want, put away the things that don’t actually belong there that have just been put down over time.
+These little bedside tables end up totally cluttered.
+Empty them out, throw away anything you don’t want.
+Put away the things that don’t actually belong there that have just been put down over time.

 Clean it and put the items you want to keep back.
 Add a vase of flowers too for added niceness.
 Little treats are always a good thing.